 The Gun Shows

-Gun shows are a place for shooters with evil intent can easily obtain firepower gun shows.
+Gun shows are a place for shooters with evil intent can easily obtain firepower.
 What’s known as the “gun show loophole” allows private vendors to sell weapons without background checks and without keeping records of the sale.

 There are about 5,000 of these shows a year in the United States and few are bigger than Wanenmacher’s Tulsa Arms Show (below).
-Held in the Oklahoma city’s vast Expo Center it features the tables and booths of more than 4,200 vendors.
+Held in Oklahoma City’s vast Expo Center it features the tables and booths of more than 4,200 vendors.

 The Guardian sent reporter Stephen Marche to check out the February 2019 show: “Wanenmacher’s is where the ordinary American gun culture is on its most expansive display,” he wrote.
 “There are two gun cultures in America now, not just one.
 The first is a celebration of weapons and of the freedom weapons promise, a culture of resistance to government, of revolutionary individualism, a culture as old as the country itself, and the other, much newer, a perpetual caravan of mourning for senseless death.”